Get assimilated

 Daily backups

-on a regular basis I use Systemd timers and services.
-The service is taken from the official repository, mg /etc/systemd/system/borgmatic.service
+To run borgmatic on a regular basis I use Systemd timers and services.
+The service is taken from the official repository, mg /etc/systemd/system/borgmatic.service.

 |